-With Zoho CRM, you can create an interface that is tailored to your individual preferences if you`re ready actually take a little time to get everything set up and you want to make use of more advanced capabilities.
+With Zoho CRM, you can create an intuitive interface that is tailored to your individual preferences if you`re ready actually take a little time to get everything set up and you want to make use of more advanced capabilities.

 Of course, don't forget to consider the cost.
 It can be tempting for businesses with limited budgets to pick the least expensive alternative, but this isn't always the best choice.
 The golden rule is to select a CRM that can keep up with the development of your company.
-You can start small and scale up when you're ready because some platforms will charge more based on the number of contacts in your database or for more users.
+You can start small and scale up when you're ready because some platforms will charge more based on the number of contacts in your customer base or for more users.